 A broad and balanced curriculum

-Often, Art and Design links either to a Design Technology, Computing, History or Geography unit.
+Often, art and design links either to a design technology, history, science or geography unit.
 This provides an opportunity for the children to explore and develop ideas from first hand observations, learn of significant artists, designers or sculptors in history both from Britain and the wider world.
+For example, in Year 3 during their science unit on the human body topic, they create wire people sculptures in the style of Alberto Giacometti.
+Year 5 studies early Islamic civilisations alongside creating Islamic clay tiles and in Year 1, children make flames liked to The Great Fire of London.